 Counter.

 Instruct the editor to change the text in P197L27: “Stations in different sectors may be allowed to transmit at the same time if more than one sector is active at one moment. “ with “Two sectors could be active at the same time, that is they can overlap in time.
-In such case, STAs from different sectors are allowed to transmit concurrently while their sectors are active”
+In such case, STAs from different sectors are allowed to transmit while their sectors are active”

 CID2841